Bank Reconciliation

 The tricky thing is tracking down these changes so they can be amended.
-Xavier allows you to identify exactly what was changed and when within seconds.
+Precision allows you to identify exactly what was changed and when within seconds.
 Simply input the historical reporting period that you want to check, and the close date from which you expect no more transactions to have been logged for that period, and click Run Report.

-Xavier queries the underlying journal transactions for the client, and looks for transactions that have a journal date within the historical period, but a created date of after the reporting close date.
+Dext Precision queries the underlying journal transactions for the client, and looks for transactions that have a journal date within the historical period, but a created date of after the reporting close date.

 You'll be able to jump straight to the offending transaction(s) in Xero from the results.
 And, in case you need to show someone else where it all went wrong, you can always export the results to PDF.